Trequetrum/gloomhaven-tools/README.md

 The most recent production build can be found here ([Gloomhaven Tools](https://trequetrum.github.io/GloomhavenTools/)) at:
 * https://trequetrum.github.io/GloomhavenTools/
-* The last build was **Tue August 11th 2020**.
-It has basic Google Drive Sign in implemented with some very basic document management.
+* The last build was **Thurs Semptember 24th 2020**.
+* Implemented so far:
+    * Google Drive Sign-in
+    * Partial document management.
+    * Diff and patch mechanics that allow multiple users to simultaneously edit files with automatic merge conflict resolution.
+    * Create a new character (creates a google doc) and record some of its stats.

 ## Features for this project:
 * Glorified Gloomhaven document editor with built-in collaboration